yacineMahdid/deep-learning-model-explained/resnet/README.md

 Once the model is ready and trained we only need to pass the input `x` and we get the prediction `y`.

-So that's pretty much it from the high level overview useage, let's go a bit deeper.
+So that's pretty much it from the high level overview useage, let's go a bit deeper and explore the **resnet18 class**.

-### resnet18
+## resnet18
 Isolating the resnet component inside the library we get the following:

 ```python